Enough7/veins/usagenotes.md

 <!> Warning: opp_run: Cannot check library ../../src/veins: ../../src//libveins.so: undefined symbol: _ZN6LDMApp10prepareWSMESsi9t_channeliii
 <!> Error during startup: Cannot load library '../../src//libveins.so': ../../src//libveins.so: undefined symbol: _ZN6LDMApp10prepareWSMESsi9t_channeliii.
 ```
+The cause for this can be different things; in this example, the error relates to `LDMApp.prepareWSM`, which is a class in my project.
+If you encounter similar errors with symbols that should be in OMNeT++, refer to [the issue below](#missing-symbols-omnet).

 The relevant C++ code for this case is:
 ```cpp
 class LDMApp : public BaseWaveApplLayer {